godbolerr/itpa/README.md

 2. Address rounding issue.
 3. Need input JSON for 80D
 4. dependentRelation and relationshipCode in 80DD
-4. DependentRelation not taken into account 80DDB -> amount recovered where to use
 5. 80CCC - Pension fund investment constant is missing. .
 6. 80CCD1 - Which head/key expense should belong to ?
 7. 80CCD2 - Which head/key expense should belong to ?